 The Edwin Morgan Trust is thrilled to announce the stage two recipients of the centenary artist grant scheme for #EdwinMorgan100.
 These artists will receive £750 each to respond to Edwin Morgan’s life and work through The Second Life grants (the title taken from Morgan’s breakthrough 1968 collection), supported by Creative Scotland and The Edwin Morgan Trust.

-The eight artists have been selected from a pool of over 100 applications, with some very exciting, timely and engaged proposals.
+The twelve projects have been selected from a pool of over 100 applications, with some very exciting, timely and engaged proposals.
 Thank you to all of the creatives who applied.

 Stage two of The Second Life artists grants have been awarded to:

-Luke Brady, who will be choreographing a series of Scottish dances and accompanying music in response to Edwin Morgan poems.
+Luke Brady, who will work with dancers to choreograph a series of Scottish dances and accompanying music in response to Edwin Morgan poems.

 “Edwin Morgan’s poetry is intensely interesting from a traditional music and dance perspective.
 His images and representations of Scotland show the best of our culture, history and sensibility.
 This is also true for Scotland’s music and dance.
 I am honoured to have the opportunity to marry the three together in a new collection of Country Dances with music, inspired by his work.”